Gretchen Whitmer kidnapping plot: COVID-19 pandemic and mitigation measures in Michigan

-Whitmer, the main target of the plot, had seen her political profile elevated over the preceding months due to her early response to the outbreak of COVID-19 in Michigan, in which she enacted strict mitigation measures such as a lockdown of the state.
-She became a target of criticism from far-right groups, and her measures triggered protests in April and May.
-President Donald Trump offered his support for the protests, derisively calling Whitmer "that woman from Michigan" and tweeting on April 17: "LIBERATE MICHIGAN!"
-Two weeks later, on April 30, armed protesters entered the Michigan State Capitol.
+Whitmer, the main target of the plot, had seen her political profile elevated over the preceding months due to her early response to the outbreak of COVID-19 in Michigan, in which she enacted strict statewide mitigation measures such as a lockdown of the state.
+A Democrat, Gov. Whitmer garnered national attention for what some advocacy groups and experts called overly restrictive stay-at-home and social distancing orders.
+She also became a target of certain local militia groups, while multiple advocacy groups organized protests against lockdowns throughout April and May.
+President Donald Trump offered his support for the protests, calling Whitmer anti-business and by the moniker, "that woman from Michigan" and tweeting on April 17: "LIBERATE MICHIGAN!"
+Two weeks later, on April 30, armed protestors entered the Michigan State Capitol.

-Ultimately, on October 2, 2020, the Michigan Supreme Court made two rulings in response to the measures: a 4–3 ruling that declared a 1945 law allowing Whitmer to enact the measures was unconstitutional, and a unanimous ruling that declared a 1976 act did not give Whitmer the power to enact the measures without legislative approval.
-This put uncertainty over enforcement of the measures and forced the Michigan Department of Health and Human Services – and later, the Michigan Occupational Safety and Health Administration – to circumvent it by ordering similar measures, even after the plot was made public.
+Ultimately, on October 2, 2020, the Michigan Supreme Court made two rulings in response to the executive branch’s approach to shutdown, as the power to exact significant shutdown specifics, e.g. in emergency scenarios, were in contest by interested members representing districts within Michigan’s legislative bodies.
+The first was a 4–3 ruling that declared a 1945 law—which Whitmer had attempted using—unconstitutional.
+The second was a unanimous ruling that declared a 1976 act did not give Whitmer the power to enact the measures without legislative approval.
+Administrative officials in the Michigan Department of Health and Human Services – and later, the Michigan Occupational Safety and Health Administration – disagreed with the legislature and circumvented the Supreme Court’s ruling and Legislature by ordering similar measures as Whitmer.